 Michaela and her husband were married in 2013, while still living in Germany.
-Together they have two Rhodesian Ridgebacks, Summer and Sky.
+Together they have two Rhodesian Ridgebacks, Pepper and Sky.
 Dr. Gruenheid joined MOVES® in the spring of 2021, the same week that she achieved board certification through the American College of Veterinary Surgeons.

 Earned MS in Comparative Veterinary Science from The Ohio State University

 Completed residency program at The Ohio State University